 THIS DATE IN HISTORY: July 20

-Though Forsberg averages more than a point a game for the rest of his NHL career, injuries limit him to 167 games during five seasons before he retires in 2010 with 885 points (249 goals, 636 assists) in 708 games, and 171 points (64 goals, 107 assists) in 151 playoff games.
+Though Forsberg averages more than a point a game for the rest of his NHL career, injuries limit him to 167 games during his final five seasons before he retires in 2010 with 885 points (249 goals, 636 assists) in 708 games, and 171 points (64 goals, 107 assists) in 151 playoff games.
 He is inducted into the Hockey Hall of Fame in 2014.

 Video: Peter Forsberg won two Stanley Cups with Avalanche

-However, Bower loses the starting job to Gump Worsley before the 1954-55 season and spends almost all of the next four seasons in the minor leagues before joining the Toronto Maple Leafs in 1958.
-He goes on to play 12 seasons with Toronto, helping the Maple Leafs win the Stanley Cup four times and earning induction into the Hockey Hall of Fame in 1976.
+Bower loses the starting job to Gump Worsley before the 1954-55 season and spends almost all of the next four seasons in the minor leagues before joining the Toronto Maple Leafs in 1958.
+He goes on to play 12 seasons with Toronto, helping the Maple Leafs win the Stanley Cup four times and earning induction into the Hall of Fame in 1976.

 Video: Johnny Bower led Leafs to four Stanley Cup titles